apache/kylin/website/_posts/blog/2016-08-01-count-distinct-in-kylin.md

 ## Precisely Count Distinct
 Apache Kylin also implements precisely count distinct based on bitmap.
 For the data with type tiny int(byte), small int(short) and int, project the value into the bitmap directly.
 For the data with type long, string and others, encode the value as String into a dict, and project the dict id into the bitmap.
 The result of measure is the serialized data of bitmap, not just the count value.
-This makes sure that the rusult is always right with any roll-up, even across segments.
+This makes sure that the result is always correct with any roll-up, even across segments.
-This implementation's pros is precesily result, without error, but needs more storage resources.
-One result size maybe hundreds of MB, when the count distinct value over millions.
+This implementation's pros is precise result, no error, but needs more storage resources.
+One result size might be hundreds of MB, when the count distinct value over millions.

 ## Global Dictionary
-Apache Kylin encode value into dictionay at the segment level by default.
-That means one same value in different segments maybe encoded into different id, which means the result of precisely count distinct maybe not correct.
+Apache Kylin encodes values into dictionay at the segment level by default.
+That means one value in different segments maybe encoded into different ID, then the result of count distinct will be incorrect.

-We introduced Global Dictionary with ensurance that one same value always encode into same id in different segments, to resolve this problem.
-Meanwhile, the capacity of dict has expanded dramatically, upper to support 2G values in one dict.
-It can also be used to replace default dictionary which has 5M values limitation.
+In v1.5.3 we introduce "Global Dictionary" with ensurance that one value always be encoded into the same ID across different segments.
+Meanwhile, the capacity of dictionary has expanded dramatically, upper to support 2 billion values in one dictionary.
+It can also be used to replace the default dictionary which has 5 million values limitation.

-Current version has no UI for global dictionary yet, and the cube desc json shoule be modified to enable it:
+Current version (v1.5.3) has no GUI for defining global dictionary yet, you need manually edit the cube desc json like this:

 ```
 "dictionaries": [
     {
           "column": "SUCPAY_USERID",
 	 	   "reuse": "USER_ID",
           "builder": "org.apache.kylin.dict.GlobalDictionaryBuilder"
     }
 ]